Applying Design Thinking to Scientific Talk Preparation

 Adding Creative Flavor

 Who said science has to be sober?
-Memorable talks are not just sincere, inspiring, and pursuasive–they are also entertaining!
+Memorable talks are not just sincere, inspiring, and persuasive - they are also entertaining!
 We’ll talk about where to add a sense of flow to the presentation and how to give it the personal touch.
 By taking inspiration from ancient story structures and literature genres, we’ll see that we can deliver the same message and arguments in a variety of formats, making our presentation accessible to everyone and leaving our audience with a positive feeling overall.

 To accomplish this, we’ll take on 4 different techniques to give the talk that much-needed “oomph”:

-- Connecting Sentences: Between each section, we’ll revisit our main point, showing our progress and charting the next point in our journey.
+- Connecting Sentences: between each section, we’ll revisit our main point, showing our progress and charting the next point in our journey.
 This lends our talk a sense of Flow.

-- Building Expectations: By promising a given payoff, a presentation contains in itself a kind of drama, in which the audience is unsure until the end whether that payoff will be delivered.
+- Building Expectations: by promising a given payoff, a presentation contains in itself a kind of drama, in which the audience is unsure until the end whether that payoff will be delivered.
 Playing with that expectation gives excitement to the talk that, when successful, lends a satisfying sense of catharsis!